IND Culver Line: IND Culver Line (1954–present)

 On November 26, 1967, the Chrystie Street Connection opened and D trains were rerouted via the Manhattan Bridge and the BMT Brighton Line to Coney Island.
 F trains were extended once again via the Culver Line.
 From June 1968 to 1987, the Culver Line featured express service during rush hours.
 F trains ran express in both directions between Bergen Street and Church Avenue, while G trains were extended from Smith–Ninth Streets to Church Avenue to provide local service.
 Express service on the elevated portion of the line to Kings Highway operated in the peak direction (to Manhattan AM; to Brooklyn PM), with some F trains running local and some running express.

 Express service between Bergen and Church ended in 1976, and between Church and Kings Highway on April 27, 1987, largely due to budget constraints and complaints from passengers at local stations.
 Express service on the elevated Culver Line was ended due to necessary structural work, and was supposed to be restored after the $50 million project's completion in 1990, but never restored.
 With the end of express service, Bergen Street's lower level was taken out of service.
 Following renovations to the station in the 1990s, the lower level was converted into storage space and is not usable for passenger service in its current state.

+In 1986, the New York City Transit Authority launched a study to determine whether to close 79 stations on 11 routes, including the segment of the Culver Line south of either Kings Highway or Avenue U, due to low ridership and high repair costs.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the plans.

-Rehabilitation and express service
+Rehabilitation

 In 2007, the MTA announced that several portions of the Culver Line would be undergoing extensive rehabilitation.
 The first renovation involved repairs of the elevated Culver Viaduct (including the Smith–Ninth Streets and Fourth Avenue stations) and modernization of the interlockings at Bergen Street, 4th Avenue, and Church Avenue.
 The B5 layup track was removed as part of the project.
 This also allowed the G train to be extended from its longtime terminus at Smith–Ninth Streets to a more efficient terminus at Church Avenue beginning in July 2009.
 The project was completed in 2013.